Lavica: Background

-On 24 June 2024, Rozga performed the song "Lavica" on the Melodije Hrvatskog Jadrana Festival donned in a black dress and presenting a new hairstyle.
 The song was written by the Huljić duo while the arrangement was finalized by Tonči Huljić together with Hrvoje Domazet.
 It received very positive feedback from the singer's audience.
-During an interview, Rozga expressed her wishes to have the song surpass her previous biggest hit "Bižuterija", which was also the reaction of her fans according to some media outlets.
+During an interview, Rozga expressed her wishes to have the song surpass her previous biggest hit "Bižuterija", which was also the reaction of her fans according to media outlets.
+During another podcast in 2026, Rozga selected the song as her favorite one of all her repertoire, and revealed how it was because it reminded her of her father, "of the period he had to go through" which the song evokes.

-During an interview, Rozga revealed that the conception of the song, which was started with MHJ in mind, took five days.